 The self-timed Chip Erase Cycle time (tCE) is initiated as soon as Chip Select (CS#) goes high.
-The Write in Progress (WIP) bit still can be checked out during the Chip Erase cycle is in progress.
-The WIP sets 1 during the tCE timing, and sets 0 when Chip Erase Cycle is completed, and the Write Enable Latch (WEL) bit is reset.
+The Write in Progress (WIP) bit still can be checked while the Chip Erase cycle is in progress.
+The WIP sets during the tCE timing, and clears 0 when Chip Erase Cycle is completed, and the Write Enable Latch (WEL) bit is cleared.
 If the chip is protected the Chip Erase (CE) instruction will not be executed, but WEL will be reset.